AK DASH Blog

 Here’s where AK DASH makes your life easier.
 Our new pricing feature for Scopes of Work lets you break down every job into its key components.
 You can input:

-• Labor Costs: Include the wages for your crew or hourly rates for subcontractors.
+• Labor Costs: Enter crew wages or subcontractor hourly rates.

 Why It Matters: The Danger of Guessing